-SECOND ORDER OF BUSINESS: Approval of Minutes
+SECOND ORDER OF BUSINESS: Approval of the Minutes

-On MOTION by Jerry Knoll, seconded by Chuck Wildzunas, with all in favor, the approved the Minutes from the Board Meetings held on November 16, 2018 and December 7, 2018.
+On MOTION by Linda Grzesik, seconded by Andy Curtis, with all in favor, the Board approved the Minutes for the Meetings held on November 16, 2018 and December 7, 2018.

-THIRD ORDER OF BUSINESS:

-Architectural Review Manual
+THIRD ORDER OF BUSINESS: Architectural Review Manual

 Carrie Duckett, Director of Resident Services and Communication, provided an overview of the improvements that have been made to streamline the Architectural Review Committee (ARC) application process which has resulted in increased ease of understanding for the residents and positive feedback from the ARC Members because of the reduced time for the weekly meetings.
 As part of this review, consideration of what a "substantial change" is has occurred and research was completed to determine what revisions could be made to the Manual to eliminate certain minor modifications.
-Ms. Duckett provided an overview of the improvements that have been made to streamline the ARC process which has resulted in increased ease of understanding for the residents and positive feedback from the ARC members, and has reduced the time for the weekly meetings.
+Ms. Duckett provided an overview of the improvements that have been made to streamline the ARC process which has resulted in increased ease of understanding for the residents and positive feedback from the ARC Members, and has reduced the time for the weekly meetings.